kwonus/Quelle/Quelle-AVX.md

 #eternal-power-romans eternal power godhead

-And compounding allows me to apply another label for future use:
+Alternatively, the macro can be redefined (his example also release the syntax for promoting a partial macro to a full macro:

 #eternal-power-romans eternal power godhead || $godhead-romans

-There are several restrictions on macro definitions:
+There are a few restrictions on macro definitions:

+1. The statement cannot represent an explicit action:
+   - Only implicit actions are permitted in a labeled statement.
-1. Macro definition must represent a valid Quelle statement:
+2.  definition must represent a valid Quelle statement:
    - The syntax is verified prior to applying the statement label.
-2. Macro definitions apply per segment
+3. Macro definitions apply per segment
    - when + is used to concatenate searches, the macro applies only to the single expression immediately to its left
-3. Macro definitions exclude export directives
-   - Any portion of the statement that contains > is excluded from the macro definition
-4. Macro definitions exclude print directives
-   - Any portion of the statement that contains [ ] iis excluded from the macro definition
-5. The statement cannot represent an explicit action:
-   - Only implicit actions are permitted in a labeled statement.

 Finally, any macros referenced within a macro definition are expanded prior to applying the new label.
 Therefore, subsequent redefinition of a previously referenced macro invocation has no effect upon the initial macro reference.
 We call this macro-determinism.
 Quelle determinism assures that all control settings are captured at the time that the label is applied to the macro.
 This further assures that the same search results are returned each time the macro is referenced.
 Here is an example.